avanikawa/docs_haptik/docs/bot-builder/basic/bot-says.md

 > **Note:** Follow up message will be sent only if the user has not replied back after reaching that node and the chat is in Bot state.

 ## Priority of Responses:

 As explained above, the Response to be sent is chosen from a **Top to Down order** i.e.
-1. If no entity value is known, then the response **Initial Response** is sent.
+1. If no entity value is known, then the response **Bot Says** is sent.
 2. Depending on the order of Mandatory Entities, the response will be sent from the **Entity Response**, for the entities whose value is not known.
 3. Once value of all Mandatory entities is known, the **Final Response** is sent, if applicable.